MorganSeltzer000/SmallNetwork/README.md

 ```
 where everything inside [] is determined at the user's end.

-- 4: If correctly, on the terminal assoacited with ID y(can be identified via Port Number printout in Last step), it should appear the following
+- If correctly, on the terminal assoacited with ID y (can be identified via Port Number printout in Last step), it should appear the following
 ```
 Accepted the connection
 Received "hello" from process [x], system time is [system time]